Do you want to shape the future of paths and open spaces?

 3.3 Other Acts (or regulations under them) contain their own procedures for obtaining ministerial consent to particular works on the commons governed by that legislation.
 Examples are:

-c. section 23(2) of the National Trust Act 1971, which relates to all National Trust commons except for certain works which are permitted under section 29 of the National Trust Act 1907. (as amended by Schedule 4 of the Commons Act 2006).
+c. section 23(2) of the National Trust Act 1971, which relates to all National Trust commons except for certain works which are permitted under section 29 of the National Trust Act 1907. (as amended by Schedule 4 to the Commons Act 2006).

 3.4 Sometimes an older Act forbids, absolutely, any new works on a common and that restriction still applies unless a later Act overrides it.
 The 1967 Act (para 3.3 (b) above) permits (subject to PINS consent) building, fencing or other works for particular purposes which were forbidden in Acts governing some individual commons.
 Other London and local legislation permits some road improvements not otherwise allowable.